 Store green beans in an airtight container in the refrigerator for up to one week.
 You can also freeze cooked green beans so that you have an easy side dish ready for busy nights!

-Want more healthy fall seasonal recipes?
+Want more healthy autumn recipes?

 Try out these favorites!

 - 2 garlic cloves, finely chopped (~1 Tablespoon)

 - 1 Tablespoon lemon juice (~½ medium lemon)

 - Steam haricots verts in a steamer basket for 8-10 minutes or until crisp tender and bright green.
 If you don't have a steamer basket, place ~1" of water in a large pot.
 Add green beans, bring water to a boil, cover, and cook for 8-10 minutes.